zstarm/turbulence_analysis/README.md

 ## User Agreement and Approval for Usage

-This code is not to be re-distributed anywhere and can only be used with the expressed approval of IIHR - Hydroscience & Engineering.
+Users of this software are not allowed re-distribute the files of this repository (including all subdirectories) anywhere.
+Furthermore, usage of this software is only granted with the expressed approval of IIHR - Hydroscience & Engineering.
 Please contact Dr. Frederick Stern (frederick-stern@uiowa.edu) for approval.

 ## Description: